jesseneal/Amazon-Product-Script/README.md

 Amazon-Product-Script
 =====================
-This simple script is using the [Amazon Simple Product API] (https://github.com/yoavaviram/python-amazon-simple-product-api) to lookup a product by the ASIN tag and return the title and price.
+This simple script is using the [Amazon Simple Product API] (https://github.com/yoavaviram/python-amazon-simple-product-api) to lookup a product by the ASIN tag which returns the title and price and sends an SMS to a mobile number.

 Dependencies Needed
 --------------